-St. Joseph Institute for the Deaf is committed to listening and spoken language education, spiritual and emotional growth, and personal development of children and young adults who are deaf or hard of hearing, without discrimination, reflecting the values and traditions of the Sisters of St. Joseph of Carondelet.
+St. Joseph Institute for the Deaf delivers exceptional listening and spoken language solutions for children with hearing loss, reflecting the charism of the Sisters of St Joseph of Carondelet.

 We are pleased to announce that the Sisters of St. Joseph of Carondelet, St. Louis Province is transferring sponsorship of their educational institutions to the newly established St. Joseph Educational Ministries (SJEM).
 The CSJ motto of “Together … we are more” is alive in St. Joseph Educational Ministries, as the sisters have come together with their educational ministries to continue our Catholic, CSJ mission in this new way.
 Click Here to learn more.

 The Sisters of St Joseph opened the first school for the deaf west of the Mississippi River in Carondelet, MO.
 In its first year, it served all children who needed help.
 Later that year, they only those with hearing loss.